Anni-Bamwenda/WidsDatathon/README.md

 Given the 2 comparisons,we'll be picking random forest as our final model.
 We still have room for more improvement in our forest model, so we'll perform model validation to possibly increase our r2 score and decrease our MSE.

 ### Model Evaluation and Submission
 After seeing how the model works on our train data, we'll use it to predict on the test data and submit results to Kaggle(or save them if you'd like) using 'to_csv' function.
-Here's is a sample of the predictins made by the model:
+Below is a sample of the predictins made by the model:

 ![Images/Sample Predictions img.png](https://github.com/Anni-Bamwenda/WidsDatathon/blob/main/Images/Sample%20Predictions%20img.png)

 ![Images/Predictions histogram img.png](https://github.com/Anni-Bamwenda/WidsDatathon/blob/main/Images/Predictions%20histogram%20img.png)
-We see a surge of frequency at the around the 50th mark.
-It seems that it takes under 100 days for most of the diagnoses.
+We see a surge of frequency around the 50th mark.
+It seems that it takes under 100 days for most of the diagnoses to be completed.
 It could also indicate some sort of errors made in training.

 ### Notes